Premature ejaculation – the most common sexual problem in men?

 Erection problems – causes

+The most common causes of erection problems include hormonal disorders, particularly low testosterone.
+Another source of impotence are vascular lesions, including the occlusion of the blood vessels supplying blood to the penis.
+Impotence may be caused by a range of chronic diseases, including diabetes, atherosclerosis, kidney or liver insufficiency, and multiple sclerosis.
+We cannot forget about intimate diseases – from ordinary inflammations, through prostate enlargement, to prostate cancer.
 Obviously, erectile dysfunction may also stem from neurological problems, especially within the area of the spine and the spinal cord.
 There are also many drugs that may induce impotence – erectile dysfunction is observed in men who are starting the treatment of hypertension or depression.
 Of course, impotence may also lie in emotional factors: the fear of failure, traumatic experiences, the sense of guilt and sin, cultural pressure, partner pressure, insecurity, low self-esteem – the range of psychological causes of impotence is unlimited.

 Potency pills, erection drugs

 Erection dysfunction is a disorder that, today, is treated – temporarily or permanently.
-Pharmacological methods come to the rescue – potency pills allow you to get an erection and maintain it for the time of sexual intercourse.
+Pharmacological methods come to the rescue – potency pills allow you to get an erection and maintain it for the time of a sexual intercourse.
 Erectile dysfunction is mainly treated with phosphodiesterase inhibitors.
-These are erection drugs that inhibit the activity of the PDE5 enzyme responsible for the decomposition of a substance called cGMP, which participates in the erection mechanism.
+These are erection drugs that inhibit the activity of the PDE5 enzyme responsible for the decomposition of a substance called cGMP participating in the erection mechanism.
 Erection drugs increase the cGMP level in the cavernous bodies of the penis, which allows you to achieve and maintain an erection.
 Such erection drugs contain one of the three active substances: sildenafil, wardenafil, and tadalafil.

 Besides, erectile dysfunction may also be dealt with using alprostadil injections, a substance that improves the blood supply to the penis and improves an erection.
 Alprostadil may also be administered via a special tube inserted in the urethra.

-However, if erectile dysfunction has a mental background, impotence treatment is based on a psychotherapy aimed at finding the fears, traumas, and blocks, and – subsequently – eliminating them and learning new patterns of behaviour.
+However, if erectile dysfunction has a mental background, impotence treatment is based on psychotherapy aimed at finding the fears, traumas, and blocks, and – subsequently – eliminating them and learning new patterns of behaviour.

 Premature ejaculation and lack of erection